The Greatness of the Nobel Laureate Rabindranath Tagore

 “We come nearest to the great when we are great in humility.”

-Born on 7th May, 1861, Rabindranath Tagore lived as a renowned artist, a poet, and a social reformer who gave India its national anthem- “Jana Gana Mana”, the song that reflects the true fabric of India’s diverse and vibrant culture united harmoniously.
-His legacy transcends beyond geographical borders and his creations capture the essence of human emotion which has been weaved into all his works.
+Born on 7th May 1861, Rabindranath Tagore was not only a literary icon, artist, and philosopher but also a social reformer who gave India its national anthem, “Jana Gana Mana”—a song that beautifully captures the spirit of unity in India’s diverse cultural landscape.
+His works transcend borders and time, resonating with universal values and the depth of human emotion.

 “Akash Bhora Surjo Tara, Biswa Bhora Praan